SLRAM/FourSquareReplica/README.md

     * Button to search with user location.
 If user location is disabled then searches with location term

 Buttons should list suggested searches.
 Pressing the button will segue to new view with list of venues for that suggestion.

+### Home Detail

+This view has:

+    * Location image
+    * Location information labels
+    * Button that presents an action sheet

 The view will also have (2) search bars, one for entering a different desired place, the other for manual location change.
 You also have the option to sort the locations by distance to you.
 There is also a map in the navigation bar to help in navigating to location.
 Selecting the location cell will open up a view with that venue's information as well as option to "add to list" or "add a tip" or "get directions"

+#### Action Sheet

+This view has:

+    * add tips button that presents the user with a text field to save their tip
+    * add to list button that presents the user with a collection view of their saved lists
+    * get directions button that leaves the app and opens apple Maps

 ## Lists